Asylum in Germany: Manipulation scandal

-Development in the Volume of Asylum Applications and their Rate of Success
+Development in the volume of asylum applications and their rate of success

 Volume of asylum applications

 Before 2015, the previous peak in the number of applications for asylum was in 1992, when over 400,000 applications were received.
 At that time, most applicants came from the former Yugoslavia.
-However, after 1993 (the year of the German 'Aslyum Compromise' (Asylkompromiss)), there had been a continual decline in applications.
+However, after 1993 (the year of the German 'Asylum Compromise' (Asylkompromiss)), there had been a continual decline in applications.
 In 2005, for example, 29,000 applications were received.
 The number of first-time applicants continued to decrease throughout 2007, when Germany saw only 19,164 applications, the lowest amount since 1977.

 Since 2008, however, the number of applications has started to increase again.
 In 2014, the highest amount since 1993 was recorded.
 The reasons for this increase included the surge in asylum seekers from Serbia and Macedonia as a result of the abolishment of the visa requirements for both countries in December 2009.
 In the first half of 2013, the number of first-time applications for asylum increased 90% when compared to the same period in the previous year.
 The majority of the asylum seekers in this year came from Russia, followed by Syria and Afghanistan.

 The Federal Office of Migration and Refugees expected 450,000 applications for asylum in their calculations for 2015, based on the number of applications they received in the first half of the year.
 In August 2015, however, the Federal Ministry of the Interior corrected this number, claiming up to 800,000 applications.

 Data released by Germany's Federal Office for Migration and Refugees (BAMF) in January 2016 showed that Germany received 476,649 asylum applications in 2015, mainly from Syrians (162,510), Albanians (54,762), Kosovars (37,095), Afghans (31,902), Iraqis (31,379), Serbians (26,945), Macedonians (14,131), Eritreans (10,990) and Pakistanis (8,472).